opendistro/for-elasticsearch-docs/docs/security-access-control/api.md

 ### Health check

-Checks to see if the Security plugin is up and running.
+Checks to see if the security plugin is up and running.
 If you operate your cluster behind a load balancer, this operation is useful for determining node health and doesn't require a signed request.

 #### Request